yuqi-liang-qiqi/LCPspell-replication/README.md

-# Representing Trajectories from State Sequences to Spell Sequences: Measuring Divergence and Convergence with Spell-Based Longest Common Prefixes
+# Representing Trajectories from State Sequences to Spell Sequences: Measuring Divergence and Convergence with Spell-Based Longest Common Prefixes and Suffixes

-Replication materials for the simulation sensitivity analysis, empirical clustering demonstrations, and online supplement figures described in the manuscript.
-The sections below follow the paper's headings so readers can match the paper to files in this repository.
+Replication materials for the simulation sensitivity analysis, empirical clustering demonstrations, and online-supplement figures described in the manuscript.
+The sections below follow the paper's headings so you can match the PDF version of the manuscript to files in this repository.

 ---